Jacopx/wol-mail/README.md

 Python script for waking up devices with a mail with some defined condition.
 This version is now working with a log file only.
 The idea is to run it on a RaspberryPy in background with setsid command.
+I have set up a timer that increase/decrease the interval of checks looking at the hours of the day.

 ### Prerequisites